iztiar/iztiar-core/docs/Architecture.md

     - whose key is a unique (inside of this environment on this host) identifier
     - whose value is itself a group, with following keys:

-        - name: the name of the corresponding (obviously installed) module
+        - module: the name of the corresponding (obviously installed) module
         - enabled: whether the service is enabled or not, defaults to true
         - plus other keys which describe the configuration of this instance of the plugin.